MicrosoftDocs/azure-docs/articles/storage/blobs/storage-quickstart-blobs-dotnet.md

 From the project directory:

-1. Open the *Program.cs* file in your editor
+1. Open the *Program.cs* file in your editor.
-1. Remove the `Console.WriteLine("Hello World!");` statement
+1. Remove the `Console.WriteLine("Hello World!");` statement.
-1. Add `using` directives
+1. Add `using` directives.
-1. Update the `Main` method declaration to support async code
+1. Update the `Main` method declaration to support async.

     Here's the code: